JS-DevTools/readdir-enhanced/README.md

 <a id="stats"></a>
 Get `fs.Stats` objects instead of strings
 ------------------------
 All of the `readdir-enhanced` functions listed above return an array of strings (paths).
 But in some situations, the path isn't enough information.
 So, `readdir-enhanced` provides alternative versions of each function, which return an array of [`fs.Stats`](https://nodejs.org/api/fs.html#fs_class_fs_stats) objects instead of strings.
-The `fs.Stats` object contains all sorts of useful information, such the size, the creation date/time, and helper methods such as `isFile()`, `isDirectory()`, `isSymbolicLink()`, etc.
+The `fs.Stats` object contains all sorts of useful information, such as the size, the creation date/time, and helper methods such as `isFile()`, `isDirectory()`, `isSymbolicLink()`, etc.

 > **NOTE:** The [`fs.Stats`](https://nodejs.org/api/fs.html#fs_class_fs_stats) objects that are returned also have an additional `path` property.
 The `path` is relative to the directory by default, but you can customize this via [`options.basePath`](#basepath).